donjmilligan/flare-bible-study/README.md

  -------------------
 Flare is based on features from these projects:
 - (Charts) D3.js Data Visualization library  https://github.com/d3/d3
-  - A D3.js v4 Arc chart with bible chapter lengths first visualized in a colaboration between Carnegie Mellon professor <a href='http://www.chrisharrison.net/index.php/Visualizations/BibleViz'>Chris Harrison</a> and Lutheren pastor <a href='http://scimaps.org/mapdetail/visualizing_bible_cr_125'>Christoph Römhild</a>.
+  - A D3.js v4 [Arc Chart](#bibleviz) with bible chapter lengths first visualized in a colaboration between Carnegie Mellon professor <a href='http://www.chrisharrison.net/index.php/Visualizations/BibleViz'>Chris Harrison</a> and Lutheren pastor <a href='http://scimaps.org/mapdetail/visualizing_bible_cr_125'>Christoph Römhild</a>.
 The Flare arc chart (flare.js) used in index.html is based on https://github.com/danielgtaylor/bibviz/blob/master/web/contents/scripts/main.js
     - Other resources: https://observablehq.com/@d3/arc-diagram and https://www.d3-graph-gallery.com/arc
   - A D3.js v3 Hierarchical Edge Bundling chart (JavaScript) from https://observablehq.com/@d3/hierarchical-edge-bundling
 - (REGEX) <a href='https://github.com/nathankitchen/jquery.biblify'>jQuery Biblify</a> a very robust way to find verses on a page, and originally built to replace the text with links to pages with the scritpures using AJAX.